EndPointCorp/end-point-blog/2020/11/19/advanced-wordpress-customizations.html.md

 add_filter('gettext', 'replace_text');
 ```

-We can add this function using the PHP Snippet plugin (recommended) or using the `functions.php` file included in our theme.
-This second option is not recommended since it has the difficulty we discussed above about missing our custom content after upgrading the theme.
+We can add this code segments using the PHP Snippet plugin (recommended) or using the `functions.php` file included in our theme.
+This last option is not recommended since it has the difficulty we discussed above about missing our custom content after upgrading the theme.

 ### Conclusion